Laurie Holloway

-Laurence Holloway (31 March 1938 – 9 January 2025) was an English pianist, musical director and composer from Oldham, Lancashire.
+Laurence Holloway (31 March 1938 – 9 January 2025) was an English pianist, musical director and composer.
 In the 1970s, he was the Musical Director for the singer Engelbert Humperdinck, and on the television talk show Parkinson.
 From 2004 to 2006, he was the original Musical Director for the BBC's Strictly Come Dancing.

 Early career

 Holloway was born in Oldham on 31 March 1938.
 He was playing piano from the age of four, taking his first formal lessons aged seven.
 At the age of 12 he was the organist and choirmaster at his local church.
 He began performing at ballroom dances and turned professional in 1954 when he joined Syd Willmott and his Band as a pianist.
 He later played with Geraldo on cruise ships, with the Cyril Stapleton band, and then as a studio session musician, playing on many tracks, including on Downtown by Petula Clark with musical director Tony Hatch in 1964.
 Holloway composed two musical stage comedies with Bob Grant in the 1960s.
 Instant Marriage, a farce starring Joan Sims, ran for most of 1964 at the Piccadilly Theatre.
 His second, Tristram Shandy, Gentleman, didn't make it to the stage.